Muhammad Ali: Conversion to Sunni Islam

-Art

-Ali was also an amateur artist and made dozens of drawings and paintings in the 1970s.
-In 1977, Rodney Hilton Brown, who owned an art gallery in NYC, asked Ali if he was interested in painting.
-Ali took him up on the offer and produced several paintings for him to sell.
-Brown is the author of Muhammad Ali: The Untold Story: Painter, Poet and Prophet.
-In October 2021, 26 of his drawings and arts were placed on auction and sold for close to US$1 Million.

-Later life

-By the end of his boxing career Ali had absorbed an estimated 200,000 hits.

-In 1984, Ali was diagnosed with Parkinson's syndrome, which sometimes results from head trauma from violent physical activities such as boxing.
-Ali still remained active during this time, later participating as a guest referee at WrestleMania I.
+Even after his conversion to Islam, he occasionally attended services at the King Solomon Missionary Baptist Church in Louisville with his father and supported the church's social projects.

 Philanthropy, humanitarianism and politics

 Ali was known for being a humanitarian and philanthropist.
 He focused on practicing his Islamic duty of charity and good deeds, donating millions to charity organizations and disadvantaged people of all religious backgrounds.
 It is estimated that Ali helped to feed more than 22 million people afflicted by hunger across the world.
 Early in his career, one of his main focuses was youth education.
 He spoke at several historically black colleges and universities about the importance of education and became the largest single black donor to the United Negro College Fund in 1967 by way of a $10,000 donation ($78,000 in 2020 USD).
 In late 1966, he also pledged to donate a total of $100,000 to the UNCF (specifically promising to donate much of the proceeds of his title defense against Cleveland Williams) and paid $4,500 per closed circuit installation at six HBCUs so they could watch his fights.

 Ali began visiting Africa, starting in 1964 when he visited Nigeria and Ghana.
 In 1974, he visited a Palestinian refugee camp in Southern Lebanon, where Ali declared "support for the Palestinian struggle to liberate their homeland".
 During that visit Ali also declared that the "United States is the stronghold of Zionism and imperialism."
 In 1978, following his loss to Spinks and before winning the rematch, Ali visited Bangladesh and received honorary citizenship there.
 The same year, he participated in The Longest Walk, a protest march in the United States in support of Native American rights, along with singer Stevie Wonder and actor Marlon Brando.

+In 1978, Ali visited the Soviet Union and remarked on citizens' lack of explicit racism, the lack of crime on the streets, and Soviet tolerance of religion, especially Islam.